Geeksltd/Zebble.Billing/README.md

 `AppStore:Environment`: Use `Sandbox` when you're test-flighting your app, otherwise use `Production`.
 We do not allow mixed receipt validation.
 So if you configure it for the production environment, and attempt to validate a sandbox-based receipt, the whole process will be rejected.

 `AppStore:HookInterceptorUri`: The relative path to hook interceptor endpoint.
+Whatever path you specified for this have to be used in your App Store settings.
+Follow [this article](https://help.apple.com/app-store-connect/#/dev0067a330b) to learn how you can set a URL for App Store Server Notifications.

 ---